apelegri/wechat-mini-program-wiki/README.md

 | onReachBottomDistance | Number | `50` | Set the distance from the bottom of the page at which the `onReachBottom()` callback should be triggered. |
 | pageOrientation | String | `portrait` | Set screen rotation support.
 Supports `auto`, `portrait` and `landscape`. |

+#### Application orientation

+The application default orientation can be configured using `pageOrientation` in `window` in the `app.json` configuration file.
+This attributes supports 3 values:

+- Set to `auto` to allow the mini program to work in both Portrait and Landscape modes.
+- Set to `portrait` to force the mini program to display only in portrait mode
+- Set to `landscape` to force the mini program to display only in landscape mode

 #### Enable pull down refresh